 The idea of the Irish as a homogenous group sharing a common reverence for emblematic cultural cornerstones has always rankled.
 We only have to look to our silenced exiled writers of the past as evidence.
 Embedded in this, the dominance – and struggle of – ‘national pride’.
 What do all those terms mean?
 Who defines them?
 And what aspects can be defended and why?
 One person’s lament for ‘traditional values’ is another’s dismissal for naively ignoring the much needed introduction of freedoms and fight for equality.
 It would be disingenuous to deny the prevailing doctrine when the period of ‘traditional values’ flourished.
 The establishment of an authentic moral code is an evolving process, progressed on a rights-based agenda.
 To have it colonised and shaped by institutions in the business of moral absolutes undermined the project of humanity itself.
 As we saw.

 Ireland is at an interesting, if precarious, point.
 Time and Europe dragged it out of its monolithic conservatism.
 It just needs the balls to retain the favourable values of yore.
 That responsibility hinges on everyone.
 It necessitates recognition by the defenders of ‘traditional values’ of the legitimacy of diversity of opinion and identity.
-One of the most enlightening and optimistic days I had recently was spent in the company of a group of aging nuns.There’s a sentence I never imagined writing.
+One of the more enlightening and optimistic days I had recently was spent in the company of a group of aging nuns.There’s a sentence I never imagined writing.
 They fiercely articulated the need to discard the singular thinking and championed the arrival of diversity, in all its guises.
 Even though it has always been here.

 Yet, it is in this context that this year’s St. Patrick’s Day Parade in Dublin was led by a student activist campaigning for the rights of those with disabilities; while in this town it was headed by prominent clergy and ‘nationalist’ politicians.
 The old guards haven’t gone away, you know.
 Another reminder of the gulf that persists between the ‘Irish’ on the island.
 Fractures that run parallel with the cultural divisions between broad sections of the local British and the other ‘British’.
-The London Irish have more in common with their brethern up here where the cultural and clerical clock lags 20 years behind its Southern neighbour, and further still from those across the water.
+The London Irish have more in common with their brethern up here where the cultural and clerical clock lags behind its Southern neighbour, and further still from those across the water.
 It is partly why ‘socialist’ Sinn Fein can sit with ease at the high table of Irishness alongside elite members of the clergy.
-Their unquestioning of Catholicism mirrored by the anchoring of fundamentalist protestantism to the other crowd’s celebratory outings.
+Their ease with it mirrored by the anchoring of fundamentalist protestantism to the other tribe’s celebratory outings.
 It is why the status of women is not up for consideration by either extreme.
 It is why issues of equality and reproductive rights are forsaken.
-It is certainly a contributing factor in why some grown women lack the gumption to do anything but to sublet their conscience and grass an unrepentent teenager to the cops a week after she induced an abortion on her own.
+It is certainly a contributing factor in why some grown women lack the gumption to do anything but sublet their conscience and grass an unrepentent teenager to the cops a week after she induced an abortion on her own.

-Unlike the London Irish, these devout Irish will not be flirted with by the Republic in a bid to woo them down ‘home’ for a reminisence date; and your average British man has as much in common with a bowler hat wearing marcher as he does a Morris Dancer.
+Unlike the old London Irish, these devout Irish will not be flirted with by the Republic in a bid to woo them down ‘home’ for a reminisence date; and your average British man has as much in common with a bowler hat wearing marcher as he does a Morris Dancer.
 Indifference is probably the best either group can avail of.

 And then there’s me, straddling both jurisdictions and never fully feeling a sense of belonging in either.
 Southern heart, Northern Soul.
 I am border.
 If home is a sense of belonging, then I belong best along the Donegal coastline at 60 miles an hour with the speakers pumping.
 It’s not very practical.